COVID-19 Pandemic Response Internal Controls Guidance

 Risk 2: Exposure of department network, and Commonwealth Enterprise Systems, to malware/intrusion from unprotected home networks and equipment.

 Control 1: Use only department-issued equipment (pcs, laptops, cell phones) that are set up with proper security protocols (Enterprise Security Standards).

 Control 2: IT staff keeps up to date weekly on cyber alerts and needed patches from CISA, FBI, and other national sources.
 Ensure there is a protocol to update all remote equipment.

 Control 3: Ensure all equipment used for business purposes is inventoried, by item and person, including security set-ups, applications, operating systems, etc.

-Control 4: Educate staff on the cybersecurity threats due to home networks/equipment (e.g. insist on secure internet connections), and how cyber attackers are exploiting the COVID-19 crisis through use of phishing and social engineering. https://www.macomptroller.org/cyber-center
+Control 4: Educate staff on the cybersecurity threats due to home networks/equipment (e.g. insist on secure internet connections), and how cyber attackers are exploiting the COVID-19 crisis through the use of phishing and social engineering. https://www.macomptroller.org/cyber-center.

 Risk 3: Lack of a Return to Work plan impedes the ability of the department to provide a safe workplace to which to return and staff exposed to COVID-19 creates increased operational and compliance risks if staff become ill due to exposure.

 Control 1: Stay up to date on available guidance.
 Some examples:

 GOAL 2: PROPERLY ACCOUNT FOR COVID-19 RELATED AWARDS AND EXPENDITURE ACTIVITIES.